-Single Sign-On is supported on Read the Docs for Business for Pro and Enterprise plans.
+Single sign-on is supported on Read the Docs for Business for all users.
 SSO will allow you to grant permissions to your organization’s projects in an easy way.

-Using an Identity Provider that supports authentication and authorization allows you to manage “who have access to what projects on Read the Docs” directly from the provider itself.
-In case you want a user to have access to your documentation project under Read the Docs, that user just needs to be granted permissions in the VCS repository associated with it.
+Using an identity provider that supports authentication and authorization allows you to manage who has access to projects on Read the Docs, directly from the provider itself.
+If a user needs access to your documentation project on Read the Docs, that user just needs to be granted permissions in the VCS repository associated with the project.

 You can enable this feature in your organization by going to your organization’s detail page > Settings > Authorization and selecting GitHub, GitLab or Bitbucket as provider.

 Once you enable this option, your existing Read the Docs teams will not be used.